GetJobber/jest-a-coverage-slip-detector/README.md

                          Used to:
                            - Snapshot current coverage errors as legacy exceptions.
                            - Force accept a reduction in coverage.

+  --report-only          Exit successfully even if coverage errors are detected.
 ```

 ## FAQ